ASEAN School Games 2018 Full Results

-They have exceeded the efforts of the last 2 SEA Youth Meets which could only produce 1 Gold and 0 Golds and finishing behind overall to SEA Games minnow Timor Leste.
+They have exceeded the efforts of the last 2 SEA Youth Meets, which could only produce 1 Gold and 0 Gold and finishing behind overall to SEA Games minnow Timor Leste.

-Last ASEAN School Games they had 4 Gold medals with 25 athletes, in order to surpass that with 35 athletes they would need 6 golds.
+Last ASEAN School Games had 4 Gold medals with 25 athletes; to surpass 35 athletes, they would need 6 golds.

 Keep Updated with our updates and reports here on the 2018 ASEAN School Games Athletics.